-Management and Administrative Costs Supporting Documentation: Supply copies of certified timesheets documenting hours worked and proof employee was paid (i.e., earning statements/payroll registries).
+Management and Administrative Costs Supporting Documentation:

+For salaries, provide copies of certified timesheets with employee and supervisor signature documenting hours worked or FDEM Form 6 - Time and Effort and proof employee was paid (paystubs, earning statements, and payroll expenditure reports).
+Costs for M&A activities are allowed up to 5% of the total award amount.